burst-apps-team/burst-wiki/cip.md

 ### CIP Editors

-The current CIP editor is rico666 who can be contacted at <bots@cryptoguru.org>.
+The current CIP editors are rico666 who can be contacted at <bots@cryptoguru.org> and umbrellacorp03 who can be contacted on Discord.

 ### CIP Editor Responsibilities & Workflow